Michael R. Clifford: Personal life and death

-Clifford married Nancy Elizabeth Brunson of Darlington, South Carolina; they had two sons, Richard and Brandon.
+Clifford married Nancy Elizabeth Brunson of Darlington, South Carolina; they had two sons.
 The Cliffords took up residence in North Myrtle Beach, South Carolina in 2012 and Rich lived there till his death in 2021.
 According to his wife Nancy, their first granddaughter was "named Eva, which stands for extra vehicular activity.
 That's his spacewalk".

 He was diagnosed with Parkinson's disease in 1994 when he was 42 years old.
 He suspected that exposures to pesticides used in farms and other chemicals used on car engines since he was a youngster contributed to the early onset of his illness.
 After retirement from his space career in 1997, he became an advocate for Parkinson's disease awareness and encouraged other patients of the disease to live life to its fullest.
 Filmmaker Zach Jankovic, son of Dr. Joseph Jankovic who helped diagnose Clifford, made a documentary detailing Clifford's experiences with the disease; the short film entitled The Astronaut's Secret won the American Academy of Neurology Foundation's 2012 annual "Neuro Film Festival" competition and was released in 2014.

 Clifford died from complications of Parkinson's on December 28, 2021, at the age of 69.